 You will arrive at the hospital about one hour before your surgery.
 A friend or relative should drive you to and from the hospital.
-If this cannot be arranged let our Physician's Assistant know immediately.
+If this cannot be arranged let our technician know immediately.

 Shortly after you arrive, dilating drops will be placed in the affected eye that will be operated on.
 You usually will receive a series of four or five drops spread out over a period of time.

 An i.v. will be started, your blood pressure will be checked and you will have your heart monitored.
 The relative or friend who accompanied you may remain with you in the holding area.

 The anesthesiologists will talk with you, review your chart, and ask you some routine medical questions.
 You will be given some intravenous sedation to relax you and an anesthetic which will numb your eye and the area around it.